Serenity-Twilight/twi-gb/README.md

 primarily for my own entertainment and practice as a developer.
 The intent is to *eventually* emulate the Game Boy with total accuracy, but I only work on this project when I enjoy doing so.
-As such, progress will be slow and this emulator will is missing many features considered standard and/or essential for casual use.
+As such, progress will be slow and this emulator is missing many features considered standard and/or essential for casual use.
 If you just want to play Game Boy games with maximum accuracy, search for a different emulator.